Valerie E. Caproni: FBI appointment

 Today's hearing showed that the FBI broke the law on telephone records privacy and the General Counsel's Office, headed by Valerie Caproni, sanctioned it and must face consequences.
 I call upon FBI Director Mueller to take immediate action to punish those who violated the rules, including firing them from the agency.
 This must include the FBI Office of General Counsel, headed by Valerie Caproni, which the IG testified today had approved [the] continued use of exigent letters and provided legal advice that was inconsistent with federal law.
 Between 2003 and 2006, the FBI improperly obtained personal telephone record information from U.S. telephone companies for more than 5,500 phone numbers, including private details protected by federal law.
 The IG found that, during this period, much of this information was obtained through the use of so-called exigent letters, which do not exist in the Patriot Act and have no statutory basis whatsoever.
 In some cases agents sent letters with information known to be false."

 Federal judicial service

 On November 14, 2012, President Barack Obama nominated Caproni to serve as a United States District Judge of the United States District Court for the Southern District of New York, to fill the seat vacated by Judge Richard J. Holwell, who resigned in early 2012.
 On January 2, 2013, her nomination was returned to the President, due to the sine die adjournment of the Senate.
 On January 3, 2013, she was renominated to the same office.
 Her nomination was approved by a voice vote of the Senate Judiciary Committee on June 13, 2013.
 The Senate confirmed Caproni's nomination by a 73–24 vote on September 9, 2013.
 She received her commission on December 2, 2013.
 She assumed senior status on January 7, 2025.
+In 2026, she presided over the trial of the Alexander brothers who were on trial for sex trafficking.